Fire and Emergency Management

 Burning Regulations In Effect April 1 to October 31

-*Fires must be attended at all times by a competent person with adequate equipment to extinguish fire (this person responsible for any damages)
+*Fires must be limited to one fire, smaller than two (2) meters in diameter and must be attended at all times by a competent person with adequate equipment to extinguish fire (this person responsible for any damages)

-*Fire must be away from combustible material by at least three (3) meters and must not exceed two (2) meters in height.
+*Fire must be away from combustible material, buildings, property lines and roadways by at least three (3) meters.

 Forest Fire Danger Rating: For Forest Fire Danger rating call Toll free 1-877-847-1577.
 The Forest Fire Danger Rating is determined using the Forest Weather Index (FWI), an internationally used method for determining the risk of fires in open air.
 It uses factors such as the relative humidity, temperature, previous 24 hour rain amount, wind direction and wind speed in combination with the forest fuel type and loads to determine the risk of the forest to certain fire types.